 SOLUTION: To alleviate physical space and time constraints, Norfolk Southern deployed simulation based training (built by Heartwood) covering the complete inspection process.
 The simulation allows a student to visually inspect a variety of randomized freight cars, as part of a train, while manipulating brake components as necessary to properly configure the brake system.
 The student determines correct brake pressure and inspects for brake application & release via an exam practice mode.
 This gives the student additional practice at their pace, from any device, with a record of their performance given at the end.

 1. Students loved it, they can do the task whenever they have time, as opposed to scheduled.
 An instructor observed conductors training with the 3D sim before class even started and asked to take it back with them.

 2. This year alone, Norfolk Southern will train 50-100 freight-car-repair personnel and 1800 conductors using the simulation, with the possibility of even broader use soon (15,000 personnel).

 1. Improved knowledge of air brake components and functions 2.
 Increased efficiency when performing the A-6 Brake Test 3.
 Increased proficiency when determining the condition of air brake equipment 4.
 A standardized training resource available to all.
 The 3D sim is also a formalized tool for refresher training for a given individual and part of a wider initiative for meeting FRA Part 243 training requirements.

 “Confidence and mastery demonstrated has noticeably improved!
 Whereas students seemed uncertain before, you can now see that person knows what they’re doing.” – Manager Technical Training

-Norfolk Southern is identifying other key training areas to deploy a suite of 3D training simulations and partnering with Heartwood to make this technology available to other interested railroads (Contact info below for Licensing).
+Norfolk Southern is identifying other training areas to deploy a suite of 3D training simulations and partnered with Heartwood to make this technology available to other interested railroads (Contact info below for Licensing).